Fàilte gu Carolina a Tuath – [Welcome to North Carolina]

 An Comunn Gaidhealach – America (ACGA) presents the Grandfather Mountain Gaelic Song and Language Week, from July 2 – July 7, 2023.

 The Grandfather Mountain Gaelic Song and Language Week will be located at Lees-McRae College, in Banner Elk, NC, in what is known as the “high country.”
 It is roughly half an hour’s drive from Grandfather Mountain where the Grandfather Mountain Highland Games are held every year the second weekend in July (immediately after the Gaelic Song and Language Week).
-The nearest airports are Tri-Cities, TN and Charlotte, NC.
+The nearest airports are Tri-Cities Airport near Blountville, TN and Charlotte International Airport, at Charlotte, NC.

 Come to the beautiful mountains of North Carolina, a state where Gaelic was still spoken at the end of the nineteenth century.
 Enjoy language classes for beginner, intermediate, and advanced Gaelic speakers and singing classes covering a range of traditional Gaelic song forms, including waulking or milling songs and mouth music.
 Scottish Gaelic Language classes for beginner, intermediate, and advanced speakers will be offered.